John Lautner: Reiner Residence

+Garcia House

-Designed for Russ & Gina Garcia, construction began in 1960 and was completed in 1962.
+Garcia House was designed for Russ & Gina Garcia.
+Construction began in 1960 and was completed in 1962.
 Russ Garcia was a composer of music for the Walt Disney Co and worked with such talent as Julie London.
 Originally slated to have an entirely concrete roof, the City of Los Angeles was too unfamiliar with Lautner's far-out designs and would not issue a construction permit for anything other than wood glulam beams.
 A modest structure, Lautner's design incorporated the steep slope of the lot located off Mulholland Drive.
 The Garcia House achieved notoriety when it was featured in the film Lethal Weapon 2 starring Mel Gibson & Danny Glover.
 A full-scale model of the house was built in Simi Valley to film the scene where Gibson's character famously pulls the entire house down the hill with his pickup truck.

 A realtor renamed it the "Rainbow House" in the '70s, mainly for the colored panes of glass in the living room, and the arched roofline, to help market the house for sale.
 The residence had multiple owners between the Garcias and its current owners, Bill Damaschke, an Oscar-nominated movie executive and Broadway producer, and John McIlwee, an entertainment business manager, who purchased the home in 2002 from actor Vincent Gallo.
 The two architecture aficionados embarked on an extensive restoration of the iconic structure, hiring renovation specialists Marmol Radziner for the design/build, Darren Brown for the interiors and Marcello Villano on landscape.